 'Assessment Without Levels' at Jesse Gray

-From September 2015 the way in which the new National Curriculum is assessed, was changed.
+In September 2015 the way in which the new National Curriculum was assessed, changed.

-The system of national curriculum levels and sub levels which had existed for much of the past two decades is no longer be used and an entirely new vocabulary and system to explain, express and measure your child’s progress and attainment is in place.
+The system of national curriculum levels and sub levels which had existed for much of the past two decades is no longer used and an entirely new vocabulary and system to explain, express and measure your child’s progress and attainment is in place.

 FAQs - Assessment Without Levels (In no particular order)